Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 Another important conceptual point is that results like Corollaries \ref{crucrucor} and \ref{surplus} establish that our results do not really depend on the exact notion of set used in this paper.
 In fact, these corollaries show that the `logical power' (or lack thereof) of theorems about countable sets derives from the existence of injections (or bijections), and not from the particular notion of set used.
 Following the title of \cite{dsliceke}, our results can be said to be slicing the \emph{whole} truth, and nothing but the truth.

+Finally, we should mention the `excluded middle trick' pioneered in \cite{dagsamV}, as well as two related results by Kohlenbach from \cite{kohlenbach2, kohlenbach4} essential to this paper. \begin{rem}[Two continuity results] \rm First of all, combining \cite{kohlenbach2}*{Prop.\ 3.7 and~3.12}, the following are equivalent to $(\exists^{2})$ over $\RCAo$: \begin{itemize} \item there is a function $f:\R\di \R$ that is not everywhere continuous, \item there is a function $g:\N^{\N}\di \N^{\N}$ that is not everywhere continuous, \end{itemize} where the usual `$\epsilon$-$\delta$-definition' of continuity is used.
+In particular, we note that $\neg(\exists^{2})$ is equivalent to `all functions on $\R$ (or $\N^{\N}$) are continuous', i.e.\ a version of Brouwer's (in)famous continuity theorem, over $\RCAo$.

+Secondly, the standard `$\epsilon$-$\delta$-definition' of continuity on $\N^{\N}$ coincides with the second-order definition involving `RM-codes' from \cite{simpson2}*{II.6.1} in a weak system, as follows.
+Indeed, by combining \cite{kohlenbach4}*{Prop.\ 4.4 and 4.10}, $\RCAo+\WKL$ proves:

+The final formula is usually described as `$\alpha(f)$ is defined and equals $F(f)$'.
+The same result holds \emph{mutatis mutandis} for functions on $\R$ that are continuous on $[0,1]$.

-Finally, we should mention the `excluded middle trick', pioneered in \cite{dagsamV}.
-The law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$ is quite useful as follows: suppose we are proving $T\di \NIN$ over $\RCAo$.
-Now, in case $\neg(\exists^{2})$, all functions on $\R$ are continuous by \cite{kohlenbach2}*{\S3} and $\NIN$ holds trivially.
+\end{rem} \begin{rem}[The excluded middle trick] \rm The law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$ is quite useful as follows: suppose we are proving $T\di \NIN$ over $\RCAo$.
+Now, in case $\neg(\exists^{2})$, all functions on $\R$ are continuous by Remark \ref{frorem} and $\NIN$ holds trivially.
 Hence, what remains is to establish $T\di \NIN$ \emph{in case we have} $(\exists^{2})$.
 However, the latter axiom e.g.\ implies $\ACA_{0}$ and can uniformly convert reals to their binary representations.
 In this way, finding a proof in $\RCAo+(\exists^{2})$ is `much easier' than finding a proof in $\RCAo$.
 In a nutshell, we may wlog assume $(\exists^{2})$ when proving theorems that are trivial (or readily proved) when all functions (on $\R$ or $\N^{\N }$) are continuous, like $\NIN$.
+A considerable `extension' of this trick is formulated in Remark \ref{flop}. \end{rem}